 Curl your hair for volume

-I use Babyliss Pro Curling Wand, but tongs or straighteners will do the job just as well.
+I swear by the Babyliss Pro Curling Wand, but tongs or straighteners will do the job just as well.
 Section off your hair, spray with heat protection and start with the underneath.
 Wrap your hair around the wand and leave for a few seconds.
 You should be using thinner strands of hair, and if your hair is very thick, it needs to have more time before you release it from the wand.

-Blow-dry the wrong way
+Blow-dry the wrong way up

 I’m not just talking about holding your head upside down like they did in 90’s sitcoms when they were getting ready for a date.
 I mean dry your hair on the wrong side.
 For example, on my right side I will give myself and insane side parting from just above my right ear and flip my hair right over my head and blow-dry it that way.
 Once that side is done, I repeat for the left.
 This give your hair volume from the root.
 Try it!